LihanWa/DRG-SOI/README.md

 Get files for APR-DRG of MIMIC-IV: DRGCODES.csv, ICUSTAYS.csv, ADMISSIONS.csv, and PATIENTS.csv are available in [MIMIC_IV](https://physionet.org/content/mimiciv/2.2/). discharge.csv is available in [discharge](https://physionet.org/content/mimic-iv-note/2.2/note/#files-panel).

+The method of creating dataset is the same whether it is for LongFormer or not. "--collectText" can be set as "No", if "text_raw" file is already created.
+For data preprocess, if you want to preprocess LongFormer, the "--LongFormer" should be set as "Yes"; otherwise, it should be set as "No".
 ```shell
 #
 !python data_preprocess.py --data_dir data --mimic_dir  --threshold 48 --data_source ms --LongFormer Yes --collectText No --use_AbbFull No